LinkedInLearning/applied-concurrency-in-go-3164282/README.md

 # Applied Concurrency in Go
-This is the repository for the LinkedIn Learning course `Applied Concurrency in Go`.
+This is the repository for the LinkedIn Learning course Applied Concurrency in Go.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Applied Concurrency in Go][lil-thumbnail-url]

+Concurrency can be a confusing and intimidating topic to engineers, but it is an essential tool when writing production code as it allows you to write faster and more efficient solutions.
+In this course, Adelina Simion demystifies the intimidating topic of concurrency and showcases how to use the powerful tools of goroutines and channels.
+Go is designed with concurrency in mind so every developer should feel confident to use these powerful tools in their daily work.
+Join Adelina in this course to gain a thorough understanding of Go concurrency and learn how to apply it to solve some common engineering problems.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.